stakewise/oracle/README.md

 ## Oracle

-Oracles are responsible for voting on the new ETH2 rewards for the StakeWise sETH2 tokens holders and calculating Merkle root and proofs for the additional token distributions through the [Merkle Distributor](https://github.com/stakewise/contracts/blob/master/contracts/merkles/MerkleDistributor.sol) contract.
+Oracles are responsible for voting on the new rewards for the StakeWise staked tokens holders and calculating Merkle root and proofs for the additional token distributions through the [Merkle Distributor](https://github.com/stakewise/contracts/blob/master/contracts/merkles/MerkleDistributor.sol) contract.